-The property stream MUST have the name "properties_version1.0" and MUST consist of a header followed by an array of 16-byte entries.
-Every storage type specified by the .msg File Format MUST have a property stream in it.
+The property stream MUST have the name "\\properties\version1.0" and MUST consist of a header followed by an array of 16-byte entries.
+With the exception of Named Property Mapping storage, which is specified in section 2.2.3, every storage type specified by the .msg File Format MUST have a property stream in it.